DMA902/gocv-dnn-text-detection/README.md

 ## Sample Results

-When ran against the `bottle.jpg` sample image, the EAST Text Detection Model correctly identifies the text on this bottle image.
+When ran against the `bottle.jpg` sample image, the EAST Text Detection Model correctly identifies the text on this bottle.
 ![image](https://user-images.githubusercontent.com/47725056/118376282-13b02e80-b595-11eb-80a5-4ad9c97d5a91.png)

-It is also able to correctly identify the words `ALTO` in this image below:
+It is also able to correctly identify the words `ALTO` in this image below.
 ![image](https://user-images.githubusercontent.com/47725056/118376327-5d991480-b595-11eb-8897-dbec0a79b27e.png)

 ## Resources